GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 The strategy to implement segmentation is rather simple:

-- Alter the default SCIM script by supplying a custom implementation for the methods that enforce control of access
+- Alter the default SCIM script by supplying a custom implementation for the methods that control execution

 - Make the HTTP header name be a configuration property of the script so that it is not hard-coded